-Once your 2017 racing goals are set, it’s time to start thinking about how you should fuel for your best performance—namely with carbohydrate intake.
+Once your annual racing goals are set, it’s time to start thinking about how you should fuel for your best performance—namely with carbohydrate intake.
 What many athletes don’t understand is that your fueling strategies for training and racing should differ.
 Fueling for training should support optimal training adaptations where race-day fueling should support maximal performance.
 And that can mean drastically different carbohydrate ratios depending on where you’re at in your training cycle.

 The “Train Low” Approach